 (i) The Compensation Deduction.
 For purposes of the Margin Tax, "compensation" includes "wages and cash compensation" as reported on the Medicare wages and tips box of IRS Form W-2.
-It also includes "net distributive income" from partnerships, limited liability companies, and S Corporations to natural persons, 162 plus stock awards and stock options as well as workers compensation benefits, health care, and retirement to the extent deductible for federal income tax purposes.
-163 The deduction for wages and cash compensation may not exceed \$300,000 plus benefits that are deductible for federal income tax purposes for any single person.
-164 Compensation apparently does not include social security or Medicare
+It also includes "net distributive income" from partnerships, limited liability companies, and S Corporations to natural persons, plus stock awards and stock options as well as workers compensation benefits, health care, and retirement to the extent deductible for federal income tax purposes.
+The deduction for wages and cash compensation for the return due May 15, 2012 may not exceed \$330,000 plus benefits that are deductible for federal income tax purposes, and such amounts apparently does not include social security or Medicare contributions, and such amounts apparently are not otherwise deductible for Margin Tax purposes.